AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

    ![](assets/s_ncs_user_import_wizard01_3.png)

-   Each time a file is added, the screen of the **[!UICONTROL File to import]** wizard is displayed.
-See section [Step 2 - Source file selection](#step-2---source-file-selection) and follow the steps in the wizard to define the import options as for a simple import.
+   Each time a file is added, the screen of the **[!UICONTROL File to import]** assistant is displayed.
+See section [Step 2 - Source file selection](#step-2---source-file-selection) and follow the steps in the assistant to define the import options as for a simple import.

    >[!NOTE]
    >